smailio/our-tomatoes/README.md

 - OtherGyTomato
 - add redirect / => /myid
 - add a home button
 - add an un-follow button in
+- add indication that a following is on a break
+- add duration preview in timer